Zesty and Creamy Dill Pickle Hummus Recipe

 last process step for hummus; blended in a blender

-You can also freeze hummus for up to three months in an freezer-safe container.
-When you are ready to use the frozen hummus, thaw it in the refrigerator overnight and give it a good stir before serving.
+You can also freeze hummus for up to three months; use a freezer-safe container, and when you are ready to enjoy it, thaw it overnight in the fridge and stir to bring back that creamy texture.

 overhead view of pickle hummus with slices veggies and crackers